saprEMo/source_code/README.md

 - lower limit of the energy bin [keV]
 - upper limit of the energy bin [keV]<br>

-Directly in the *SURVEYprop* dir, there should be a txt file for each survey of interest, containing other general info.
+Directly in the *SURVEYprop* directory, there should be a txt file for each survey of interest, containing other general info.
 In particular these files should contain 3 columns:
 - 1st: labels
 - 2nd: quantity #